 Using childcare can have huge benefits for children within their learning and development.
 For you as a parent using good quality childcare means you can have that time back to work, or just have a break.

 To find childcare options that are available in Derby please search our Childcare Directory to find childcare near you.
-We hold details of all Ofsted registered childcare within the city.
-We also hold details of other childcare options such as creches, family sessions and many more, however if you cannot find details of a childcare provider please do let us know, you can find our contact details at the bottom of this webpage.
+If you cannot find details of a childcare provider please do let us know, you can find our contact details at the bottom of this webpage.